ethereum/devp2p/caps/eth.md

 If it decides not to fetch full blobs, it must instead request its custody cells from peers that announced overlapping availability, using the [GetCells] message, but only after observing N (TBD) distinct full-availability announcements.
 Custody cells are the cells whose indices belong to the custody index set of the associated consensus node ID.
-The node must also request an excess of N random columns in addition to its custody set to mitigate targeted and selective data attacks.
+In practice, this information can be delievered using engine API from consensus layer.
+The node must also request an excess of N random indices in addition to its custody set to mitigate targeted and selective data attacks.
 A node must announce availability only after obtaining all of its custody cells.

-A node must request no more than 4 (TBD) columns per peer per transaction.
-It should never announce availability to a peer if it can infer that the peer already holds the corresponding cell.
-This can be achieved by tracking the set of transaction hashes and cell indices announced by each peer.
+A node must specify no more than 4 (TBD) indices per request.
 To manage uplink bandwidth usage, a node may disconnect peers that send excessive requests.
 This can be enforced by monitoring metrics such as the number of requested cells over a given period.
-A client that want to store the entire blob should distribute its requests as evenly as possible.
+A client that wants to store every blobs should distribute its requests as evenly as possible.
 To avoid being banned by its peer, it must also respect a probability parameter $p$.
-With probability $p$, it can request 50% of the data from a single peer, but with probability $1 – p$, it should request subsets of cells collectively from multiple peers.
+With probability $p$, it can request 50% of the data from a single peer, but with probability
+$1 – p$, it should request those cells collectively from multiple peers.

 ### Transaction Encoding and Validity